-I have to be honest.
 I love my whiteboard.
-I love standing in front of it and writing down ideas, drawing thoughts and mapping out my mind with full knowledge of the fact the scribbles will be wiped away forever in due course.
+I love standing in front of it and writing down ideas, drawing thoughts and mapping out my mind with full knowledge of the fact that the scribbles will be wiped away forever in due course.

-I don’t have to worry about what file format my thoughts come out in, which software I need to use to make it look the way I want it to look.
+I don’t have to worry about the file format that my thoughts come out in, or which software I need to use to make them look the way I want them to look.
 I don’t have to worry about the environmental impact of using and recycling paper, or having half-finished yet somewhat important sheets of A4 paper lurking around my desk for months.

 It also doesn’t matter that the end result isn’t something I would show to clients.
 A whiteboard drawing is what it is; a passing thought jotted in ink which is soon to disappear from existence, as soon as the next point of discussion is due.

-It’s easy to see why somebody would want to film this process and turn it into a video, which is why there’s a whole industry out there working to produce and help people produce whiteboard-style videos.
+It’s easy to see why somebody would want to film this process and turn it into a video, which is why there’s a whole industry built around producing videos that are commonly known as “whiteboard videos”.